Cairo Children’s Hub

 Our Vision & Mission

-Our vision is to help children carry their lives forward in a healthy, and independent way.
-Our mission is to provide Palestinian children with mental health support and trauma relief through creative arts.
-By combining artistic expression with trauma-informed practices, we give children the tools they need to process their emotions and reclaim their sense of worth.
+Our vision is to help children carry their lives forward in a healthy, independent way, restoring a sense of belonging and relational security over time.
+Our mission is to provide Palestinian children and caregivers with mental health support and trauma relief through creative arts and specialized tracks.

 Our Approach